AriFordsham/GHCWiki/roles.md

 ### The type family kind

 First, we gather all of the free variables in the type family's kind and mark each as `nominal`.
-This is under the observation that only type variables can be at role `phantom` or `nominal`, never kind variables.
+This is under the observation that only type variables can be at role `phantom` or `representational`, never kind variables.
 Therefore, `k` would be marked as nominal.

 ### The type family equations